-Novel coronavirus (COVID-19) is a new virus strain spreading from person-to-person.
+Novel coronavirus (COVID-19) is a virus strain spreading from person-to-person.
 It is currently in the United States and many other countries, after originating in China.
-Health experts are concerned because this new virus has the potential to cause severe illness and pneumonia in some people — especially people over age 60 or those who have weakened immune systems.
+Health experts are concerned because this virus has the potential to cause severe illness and pneumonia in some people — especially people over age 60 or those who have weakened immune systems.

 Most coronavirus illnesses are mild with fever and cough.
 The vast majority of people with novel coronavirus infection do not require hospital care.
 A much smaller percentage of people get severely ill with lung and breathing problems like pneumonia.
 Elderly people and people with underlying medical conditions are at highest risk.

 People who have been diagnosed with novel coronavirus have reported symptoms that may appear in as few as 2 days or as long as 14 days after exposure to the virus.

 Everyone should stay home if they are sick.
 Individuals with symptoms consistent with COVID-19 should access testing, even if symptoms are mild.
 Testing capacity in Placer County has grown to support testing for mildly symptomatic individuals.
 However, at this time, there is no treatment specifically approved for people who have COVID-19.
 Most people have mild illness and can recover at home without medical care